run-ai/docs/docs/Researcher/Walkthroughs/Walkthrough-Running-Distributed-Training.md

 To complete this walk-through you must have:

 *   Run:AI software is installed on your Kubernetes cluster.
 See: [Installing Run:AI on an on-premise Kubernetes Cluster](../../Administrator/Cluster-Setup/Installing-Run-AI-on-an-on-premise-Kubernetes-Cluster.md)
 *   Run:AI CLI installed on your machine.
-See: [Installing the Run:AI Command Line Interface](../../Administrator/Researcher-Setup/Installing-the-Run-AI-Command-Line-Interface.md)
+See: [Installing the Run:AI Command-Line Interface](../../Administrator/Researcher-Setup/Installing-the-Run-AI-Command-Line-Interface.md)

 ## Step by Step Walk-through